pfp-fangame/pfp-fangame.github.io/README.md

+# About
+This repository is used to host websites for certain aspects of the successor game of Total Fire Towers called Potentially Fire Pillars.

-# manual
+# How to contribute
-Manual page for the tower-styled Obby Creator game, Potentially Fire Pillars
+IDK bro